 At Newark Park in Gloucestershire you can discover the beauty of pure-white snowdrops that mingle among the other early-spring flowers throughout the estate's garden.

-And if that's not enough, find more snowdrop gardens near you on Great British Gardens.
-Do you have a favourite place to see snowdrops?
-Let us know in the comments section below.
+And if that's not enough, find more snowdrop gardens near you on Great British Gardens, and find a list of private gardens opening specially for snowdrop season through the National Garden Scheme.